01 of 05

 Mission San Diego

-Mission San Diego was the first one built in California, founded July 16, 1769 by Father Junipero Serra.
-He named it Mission San Diego de Alacala in honor of Saint Didacus of Alcala
+Mission San Diego was the first Spanish mission built in California, founded July 16, 1769, by Father Junipero Serra.
+He named it Mission San Diego de Alcala in honor of Saint Didacus of Alcala

 Interesting Facts about Mission San Diego